 Asthma and Allergy Foundation of America

 The Asthma and Allergy Foundation of America (AAFA), a nonprofit organization founded in 1953, works to develop and implement public policies to improve the quality of life for people with asthma and allergies.
-For to find a chapter in your area, go to the Asthma and Allergy Foundation of America.
+To find a chapter in your area, go to the Asthma and Allergy Foundation of America.
 The AAFA also prepares independent standards for testing a wide range of products to determine their suitability for asthmatics and individuals with associated allergies.

 National Heart, Lung, and Blood Institute